Terminology and FAQs

-"Pastured" or "Pasture Raised": (not to be confused with the word 'pasteurized') A traditional and sustainable agriculture method in which animals raised outdoors on pasture, with shelter provided in the winter months.
+"Pastured" or "Pasture Raised" (not to be confused with the word 'pasteurized'): A traditional and sustainable agriculture method in which poultry are raised outdoors on pasture with shelter provided in the winter months.

-"GMO": A GMO, or genetically modified organism, is a plant, animal, microorganism or other organism whose genetic makeup has been modified in a laboratory using genetic engineering or transgenic technology such as gene splicing.
-This creates combinations of plant, animal, bacterial and virus genes that do not occur in nature or through traditional crossbreeding methods.
+"GMO": A GMO (genetically modified organism) is an organism such as an animal or plant whose genetic makeup has been modified using genetic engineering or transgenic technology.
+This creates combinations of plant, animal, bacterial and virus genes that do not occur in nature.
+GMO’s increase yields at the expense of quality.

 FREQUENTLY ASKED QUESTIONS:

-The most popular questions we get.
 We'll try our best to keep this section updated - submit your FAQs here!

 Our dairy comes from local, Ontario organic farmers.
 Our eggs come from our Mennonite community in Huron County (within 100miles of our store).
 They are raised on non-sprayed pastures and forage in the fields for insects, seeds, etc - and are supplemented with certified organic grains and vegetables as needed.
 This is where we get our pastured chicken (seasonally).